mattburnett-repo/nestjs-api-template/README.md

 If there are questions about NestJS, the [Overview](https://docs.nestjs.com/) section of the docs is a good place to start.

 If you just want to jump in and see what happens, you can [create new endpoint with nest g resource <resource.name.goes.here>](https://docs.nestjs.com/recipes/crud-generator#generating-a-new-resource), and follow the `example` code provided in this repo.

-This is where most of the work should be done.

 - Here is a general guide for getting started.
 Look at existing app / auth / example / user code for further guidance.
   - nest g resource _name-of-project_